 a 2005 analysis by the CBO found that under the 2009 estate tax, only 182 estates — and only 13 estates of farmers and 41 estates of people with family-owned businesses — wouldn’t have enough liquid assets (bonds, stock, cash, etc.) to pay their estate tax liability.
 The current estate tax law is even more generous than it was in 2009, meaning it’s likely even fewer estates are in that situation today.
 Moreover, as CBPP’s Huang and Brandon Debot note, “special estate tax provisions — such as the option to spread payments over a 15-year period and at low interest rates — allow the few taxable estates that would face any liquidity constraints to pay the tax without selling off any farm assets.”

 The CEG estimates that if the government just collected the full value of the current estate tax on the 25 richest Americans, it would bring in $334 Billion in revenue.
-The CEG says that would be enough to give a $10,000 inheritance to every child born in America for the next nine years!
+The CEG says that would be enough to give a $10,000 inheritance (or tax cuts) to every child born in America for the next nine years!
 That could pay for a lot of college education.
-Or it could pay for $10,000 in payroll tax cuts for them.
 Here is the CEG’s list of how much the top 25 richest Americans would pay: